• +1300

 Apprenticeship Levy

-Our Business Development Team can offer you impartial advice and guidance on the Apprenticeship Levy.
-With years of experience of working with employers, they can support your organisation gain a better understanding and advise you how you can ultilise the Levy for recruiting new talent and upskill your existing workforce.
+Our Business Development Team is here to provide you with unbiased advice and guidance on the Apprenticeship Levy.
+Leveraging years of experience working with employers, they can help your organisation gain a clearer understanding and advise you on utilising the Levy to recruit new talent and upskill your existing workforce.

 Key apprenticeship facts

-The minimum wage for an apprentice of any age is £4.81 per hour
+• The minimum wage for an apprentice is £6.40 per hour

-Apprenticeship funding can also be used to train your existing staff.
+• Apprenticeship funding can also be used to train your exisitng staff

-Not all apprentices are inexperienced.
-An apprentice can be someone who has previously studied at college and gained sector knowledge.
+• Not all apprentices are new to the workforce.
+An apprentice can be someone who has previously studied at college and/or has already gained industry knowledge before

 What our employer partners say: